 One user per line.

-At this point, the configurations are done.
-You are free to clone the SVN in another directory and use the svn add, svn ci, svn up commands as you want; you shouldn't be working on the SVN in the GIT directory, clone it somewhere else.
+commands as you want; you shouldn't be working on the SVN in the GIT directory, clone it somewhere else.
 The same applies to Git.

 Note: if you break something during the process, you have to delete the branch in the GIT and restart again.

-The commands switch to the svnsync branch, they pull the changes, switch to the main branch, merge both branches into the main branch and push it to the git.
+The commands switch to the svnsync branch, theN pull the changes, switch to the main branch, merge both branches into the main branch and push it to the git.

 So, let's pretend you have accepted some pull requests and you need to sync your SVN now.
 Follow these commands:

-What happens is: you switch to the main branch, pull the changes, switch to the svncyn branch, pull the changes, merge the main into the svnsync, commit into the local branch and then commit to the SVN.
+What happens is: that you switch to the main branch, pull the changes, switch to the svncyn branch, pull the changes, merge the main into the svnsync, commit into the local branch and then commit to the SVN.
 Please note that commit must be done before dcommit.

 Good luck!